 I've had a thirty five year career in the energy industry, enjoyed some wonderful opportunities and achieved things I never dreamed of when I started out.
 During this time I've been an operations manager and project manager, working on a wide range of projects and technologies.
-More recently I've moved into the third sector and apart from being chair of the Maxwell Centre I run my own organisation, Phoenix Development, which provides career support in the energy sector for aspiring project professionals.
+I joined the MAXwell Centre board in late 2013 and have loved every minute of it.
+I currently work for Scottish Government as a Programme Manager.

 Having a business background enables me to examine closely the relationship between costs and funding: which is very useful in planning.
 I am currently involved with two businesses in the medical and health industries giving me some insight into the obligations of the board from a legal and governance point of view.